gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 "impersonate" its own `User`, but with a set of additional roles as specified in its certificate.
 This would enable use of the previously-described `tctl bots add --roles=...` UX.
-If desired, this UX remains compatible with other-user impersonation should we wish to add an additional `--users=...` flag.
+If desired, this UX remains compatible with other-user impersonation should we later wish to add an additional `--users=...` flag.

 #### Renewals